bharatsubedi/Text-data-Augmentation/README.md

 # Text-data-Augmentation
- create artificial data for any kind of OCR project with ground truth
+ create artificial data for various type of OCR project with ground truth